cfpb/design-system/docs/pages/video.md

           allow="accelerometer; autoplay; clipboard-write; encrypted-media;
           gyroscope; picture-in-picture" allowfullscreen></iframe>
-        variation_description: A custom-designed video that incorporates design elements unique for each solution.
+        variation_description: A custom-designed video that incorporates design elements for specific solutions.
 This type of video is usually consumer or industry facing and is representative of the Bureau's priorities.
         variation_name: Branded Content
         variation_code_snippet_rendered: ""